 Like humans, each cat has its own character and personality.
-If you think that your cat is lonely, because they spend extended periods of time alone, and you have noticed the presence of one of the above signs, do not despair!
+If you think that your cat is lonely because they spend extended periods alone and noticed the presence of one of the above signs do not despair!
 There are ways to enrich your kitty’s environment to reduce stress and enhance their happiness:

 - Hang a bird feeder near the window where your cat watches.
-This can provide excellent entertainment for your kitty, just make sure to not leave the window open, otherwise, this may be a final meal for the sparrows outside.
-To encourage more birds, place the feeder far enough away that the birds aren’t startled by your kitty’s interest.
+This can provide excellent entertainment for your kitty, just make sure to not leave the window open.
+Otherwise, this may be a final meal for the sparrows outside.
+To encourage more birds, place the feeder far enough that the birds aren’t startled by your kitty’s interest.

 - When nobody is home, you can leave the TV, radio, music or even a pet-friendly podcast turned on to provide some background stimulation for your kitty.

 - Consider a second pet, the careful introduction of a new cat may provide your pet with a new playmate to reduce loneliness in your absence.